mahn-bonnie/Artificial-Intelligence-with-Python/README.md

 # Artificial Intelligence with Python
 This is a python book which teaches how to code in AI using python
 # Chapter 2
-You can execute the codes of the sub topics on Google Colab [here](https://colab.research.google.com/drive/15G7GaIfzIV4lEhacqWFlOrIcEKq8FKTC) or Jupyter Notebook
+Download the files and run Chapter_2.py with the attached files on Jupyter Notebook or Google Colab
 # It entails:
 - Confusion Matrix program
 - Data Preprocessor program